Die Casting Process

 Don't see the finish you need?
 Submit an RFQ and our partner shops will look into a finishing process for you.

-Die casting offers tolerances ranging from +/-0.003″ – 0.005″ per inch, and even as tight as +/- .001” depending on customer specs.
+Die casting offers typical tolerances ranging from +/-0.003″ – 0.005″ per inch but can go as tight as +/- .001” depending on your specifications, part geometry, and material.

 Choose from millions of possible combinations of materials, finishes, tolerances, markings, and certifications for your order.

-We are ISO 9001:2015 certified and AS9100D compliant.
+We are ISO 9001:2015, ISO 13485, and AS9100D certified.
 Only the top shops that apply to become Suppliers make it through our qualification process.